Cobra Spell: History

 In March 2022, the band released their second EP Anthems of the Night, recorded in Madrid, after which Anubis left Crypta the following month to focus on Cobra Spell.
 The EP was financed by the fans of the band, which was an independent act at the time.
 The video "Addicted to the night" got half a million views on YouTube in two months.
 Later in December, the band signed an international distribution contract with the Austrian record label Napalm Records, and shortly afterward, they released their first studio album 666 in 2023, which was noticed by the specialist press.
 Cobra Spell released the single S.E.X. the same year.
 It was followed by the singles "The devil inside of me" and "Warriors from hell", and a European tour.
 The concerts at Lyon and Nuremberg were completely sold out.

 In March 2025, the band released their third EP entitled Anthems of the Venomous Hearts.
 It was followed by a European tour, including the United Kingdom for the first time.

+On February 17, 2026, the group announced via social media that they were going on an indefinite hiatus, citing that "the core and backbone of the project needs to pause".